×

 boats in sunset

-On-the-job injuries can be devastating, especially for members of the commercial fishing industry.
-That said, if you’ve sustained such an injury, a skilled Snohomish County maritime injury lawyer can help you obtain the compensation you need to recuperate.
-Reach out to Amy C Brown Law, PLLC today to learn more about how our legal team can assist you.
+On-the-job injuries can be devastating, especially for commercial fishing industry members.
+If you’ve sustained such an injury, a skilled maritime injury lawyer can help you obtain the compensation you need to recuperate.
+Contact Amy C Brown Law, PLLC, today to learn how our legal team can assist you.

 Employees in the Commercial Fishing Industry We Represent